ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
 The communication with the /authz-info endpoint is not protected, except for the update of access rights.

 2. C initiates the EDHOC protocol by sending EDHOC message_1 to RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 If the access token is valid and the processing of EDHOC message_1 is successful, RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
-This alternative cannot be used for the update of access rights.
+This alternative cannot be used for the update of access rights only.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.